accidentalrebel/mbcscan/README.md

 ## How to Install

-First install, `flare-capa` via `pip install flare-capa`.
+* Install `flare-capa` via `pip install flare-capa`.
 MBCScan uses Capa as a Python library.
+* Install `GitPython` via `pip install GitPython`.
+This is used by MBCScan to retrieve needed libraries and data.

 Clone the repository and then run the `mbcscan.py` script.
 The script would automatically download and configure it's dependencies.